felix-js-web/co-pilot-presentation/README.md

 # co-pilot-presentation
-# Sacling with java MeetUp with Sasha Berezovska and
+# Scaing with java MeetUp with Sasha Berezovska and
 ## Agenda.
 Coding Smarter, Not Harder - Leveraging GitHub Copilot for Java.

 - Introduction to GitHub Copilot – principles.